 Use the same technique as you did with cleaning upholstery, blotting until the stain is removed or no longer absorbs into your cloth.
 If the stain just won’t go away, mix a tablespoon of dish soap and a tablespoon of vinegar into 2 cups of warm water.
 Sponge the stain with this solution.
 Continue to blot until the liquid is absorbed.
 Finish by dabbing with cold water, then blot dry to remove any remaining solution.

-Red, red wine on your white tablecloth?
+Red, red wine—on your white tablecloth?
 Have no fear!
 We’ve got a solution for that.

-As with most stains, start by blotting as much of it up as possible.
-Take 1 tablespoon of dish soap and mix with 2 cups of cold water.
-With a clean white cloth, sponge the stain with the solution you made.
-Keep blotting until the liquid has been absorbed.
-Continue to sponge and blot until the stain disappears.
-Once gone, use a clean cloth to sponge with cold water and blot until it’s dry.
+Start by blotting as much of it up as possible.
+Mix 1 tablespoon dish soap with 2 cups cold water.
+With a clean white cloth, dab on the stain, then blot until the stain disappears.
+Once gone, use a clean cloth to dab with cold water, and blot until it’s dry.

 Unlike with red wine on upholstery, after blotting up as much as you can, either use plain water or a mix of 1 tablespoon dish soap and 1 tablespoon vinegar in 2 cups of warm water.
 Using a clean white cloth, dab the stain with the solution, then blot frequently with a clean, dry cloth until the stain disappears.
 If you used dish soap with vinegar, sponge the area afterwards with cold water, and blot dry.

 So now you’re armed with knowledge.
 Go forth and party—and tackle stains with confidence!